Best Rated Fandeliers + How to Paint a Chandelier Ceiling Fan

 - Repeat Steps 1 and 2 with the gold spray paint.

-TIP: It’s best to apply 2-3 thin even coats of spray paint rather than 1-2 thick coats to prevent drip marks.
+TIP: It’s best to apply 2-3 even light coats of paint rather than 1-2 thick coats to prevent drip marks.
 Be sure the first coat is completely dry before flipping the fixture over to paint the underside.

 Where to Use Fandeliers